-controlledRefuelingRate represents the refueling vapor losses in a controlled ORVR system.
-In MOVES3.0, the HC emissions for vehicles assumed to have functional ORVR system was modeled as 0 g/gal.
-For MOVES3.R1, this was updated based on measurements from the In-Use Verification Program (IUVP).
-The mean HC emissions of the functional ORVR systems (defined as those with emissions below the certification level of 0.2 g/gal) as measured in the 2009- 2020 light-duty IUVP data was 0.0361 g/gal44.
-This value was used for all vehicles with controlled ORVR systems.
-It does not vary by age, model year or regulatory class.
+In the above equation, CRR represents the refueling vapor losses in a controlled ORVR system.
+This value is based on measurements from the In-Use Verification Program (IUVP).
+The mean HC emissions of the functional ORVR systems (defined as those with emission below the certification level of 0.2 g/gal) as measured in the 2009-2020 light-duty IUVP data was 0.0361 g/gal.48 This value was used for all vehicles with controlled ORVR systems.
+It is stored in the RefuelingControlTechnology table of the default database, but does not vary by age, model year, or regulatory class.